md685-njit/Assignment-1/README.md

 **Change nothing** in the code, `conditions.json`, the problem file, or any file the runner writes.
 The runner refuses to continue if the configuration changes after results exist.

-When the run is complete, open the Usage page of your OpenAI account and write down the dollars spent.
+When the run is complete, open the Usage page of your OpenAI account and write down the dollars spent, for the Part 4 table of your report.
 The page can take a while to update.

 ## 13. What the run produces, and committing it